Brprb08/orbital-control-simulator/README.md

 # Orbital Control Simulator

 A real-time orbital mechanics sim built in Unity with a custom C++ physics backend.
-It models Newtonian multi-body dynamics with a Dormand–Prince 5(4) integrator, supports live thrust, atmospheric drag, and visualizes full orbital paths with GPU-drawn trajectories.
+It models Newtonian orbital motion using a Dormand–Prince 5(4) integrator, supports live thrust, atmospheric drag, and visualizes full orbital paths with GPU-drawn trajectories.

 All orbital motion is calculated externally in double-precision native code, no Unity physics involved.